 The page is br-b2b-lp.vercel.app.
 It is for a service called BuyRadar.
-Done-for-you Meta Ads, with a 9-stage funnel and a "30+ qualified calls in 90 days or full retainer refund" guarantee.
-Hero, case study with real numbers, bonuses, FAQ, the works.
-Clean type, smart layout, no template smell.
-If you didn't know better you would assume he hired a designer and a copywriter.
+Done-for-you Meta Ads.
+Nine-stage funnel.
+A "30+ qualified calls in 90 days or full retainer refund" promise.
+Hero.
+Case study with real numbers.
+Bonuses.
+FAQ.
+The works.
+Clean type.
+Smart layout.
+No template smell.
+If you did not know better you would think he hired a designer and a copywriter.

-He didn't.
+He did not.
 He had his agent helping.
-They went back and forth on it for a while, and he was genuinely happy with where it landed.
-He showed me the link mid-conversation, casually, the way you would show a friend a meme.
+They went back and forth on it for a while.
+He was happy with where it landed.
+He showed me the link mid-talk.
+The way you would show a friend a meme.
 "Pretty nice right??
-Looks super professional."
-It is super professional.
-That's the whole point.
+Looks super pro."
+It is super pro.
+That is the whole point.

 The 4 AM problem

-Earlier that morning I'd messaged him saying I was up at 4 AM thinking about my own work.
+That morning I had sent him a message.
+I was up at 4 AM thinking about my own work.
 About AI.
-About how this is the new way and the real future of how AI makes life better for people.
-I told him I just hope I can explain it to people and get people on board.
+About how this is the new way.
+The real future of how AI makes life better for people.
+I told him I hope I can explain it to people.
+I hope I can get people on board.

-He told me I'd kill it on LinkedIn.
-Said I could start a conversation and sell to literally anyone.
+He told me I would kill it on LinkedIn.
+Said I could start a talk and sell to anyone.

-And then I flinched.
-I told him I'd been thinking about LinkedIn again, but a chat with people from my day job had made it seem like a stupid idea, and I'd backed off because of it.
+And then I stopped.
+I told him I had been thinking about LinkedIn again.
+But a chat with people from my day job had made it seem like a dumb idea.
+I had backed off because of it.

 "That's how entrepreneurship works.
 They always call you crazy or stupid until you make it."